andreasgriffin/bitcoin-nostr-chat/README.md

 - `"please_trust_public_key_bech32": npubother` :  Is  request that `npubother` should check if he trusts `npubparticipant`.
 Recommended use: `npubparticipant` just marked  `npubother` as trusted and sends `"please_trust_public_key_bech32": npubother`.  `npubother`  can now get a visual notification that  `npubparticipant` requests his trust.
 One way to visualize this request is to highlight `npubparticipant`  temporarily.

+#### Receiving announcement messages

+When receiving an announcement message, one needs to verify that the sender signed with `nsecshared`, to ensure only participants know the shared secret.

 ## Chat Messages

 Once `nsecparticipant` (me) trusts `npubother` I send and receive nip17 [messages](https://github.com/andreasgriffin/bitcoin-nostr-chat/blob/5e166054d6a38f3becab0b84d6a8b01c0fcb0fb1/bitcoin_nostr_chat/chat_dm.py#L61) to/from him.